ggandor/lightspeed.nvim/README.md

 ### 1-character search (f/t)

 Lightspeed also overrides the native `f`/`F`/`t`/`T` motions with enhanced versions that work over multiple lines.

-In Normal and Visual mode, the motion can be repeated by pressing the corresponding key - `f` or `t` - again.
-(They continue in the original direction, whether it was forward or backward.) `F` and `T`, on the other hand, always _revert_ the previous repeat.
-Note that in the case of `T`, this results in a different, and presumably more useful behaviour than what you're used to in clever-f and Sneak: `T` does not repeat the search in the reverse direction, but puts the cursor back to its previous position - _before_ the previous match -, allowing for an easy correction when you accidentally overshoot your target.

-This "instant-repeat" mode is active until you type any other character.

-By default, `;` and `,` are not utilized by the plugin anymore - you are free to remap them to more useful things (`:` and `localleader` are great contenders).
-If you are too used to the native Vim way, there are dedicated `<Plug>` keys available to emulate that - see `:h lightspeed-custom-keymaps`.
+In all other respects they behave the same way as the native ones.

 ### Repeating motions

+Repeating in Lightspeed works in a uniform way accross all motions - all of the following methods (and even combinations of them) are valid options:

+#### "Instant" repeat

+- In Normal and Visual mode, the motions can be repeated by pressing the corresponding trigger key - `s`, `f`, `t` - again.
+(They continue in the original direction, whether it was forward or backward.) `S`, `F` and `T`, on the other hand, always _revert_ the previous repeat.
+Note that in the case of `T` (or `X`, if mapped), this results in a different, and presumably more useful behaviour than what you are used to in clever-f and Sneak: it does not repeat the search in the reverse direction, but puts the cursor back to its previous position - _before_ the previous match -, allowing for an easy correction when you accidentally overshoot your target.

+- For f/t-search, there is a special, opt-in repeat mode: pressing the _target character_ can also repeat the motion (`opts.repeat_ft_with_target_char`).

+#### "Cold" repeat

-Pressing `<enter>` after invoking any of Lightspeed's commands searches with the previous input (1- and 2-character searches are saved separately).
+- Pressing `<enter>` after invoking any of Lightspeed's motions searches with the previous input (1- and 2-character searches are saved separately).
+  Subsequent keystrokes of `<enter>` move on to the next match (that is, it invokes "instant-repeat" mode), while `<tab>` reverts (just like `S`/`F`/`T`).

+- There are dedicated `<Plug>` keys available for the two modes; `;` and `,` are mapped to f/t-repeat by default (that is, they follow the native behaviour).
+If you would like to set `;` and `,` to repeat the last Lightspeed motion (whether it was s/x or f/t), see `:h lightspeed-custom-mappings`.

+- Note that for s/x motions _the labels will remain available_ even after
+  entering instant-repeat mode.

+#### Dot-repeat

 Dot-repeat aims to behave in the most intuitive way in different situations - on special cases, see `:h lightspeed-dot-repeat`.

 ### See also